gardenjs/docs/src/routes/(documentation)/docs/roadmap/roadmap.md

   - [feature] Set custom values such as "iPhone 15", "iPad Air", "Galaxy A" or as pixel values in garden.config and display them in a dropdown instead of icons.
   - [task] If full mode is active, switching to portrait mode should be deactivated.
   - [feature] Vertical dragbar to drag stage horizontical.
-  - [task] Add line numbers to highlightjs (https://github.com/wcoder/highlightjs-line-numbers.js).
+  - [task] Add line numbers to highlightjs.
   - [feature] Bookmarks for components. (like ReactCosmos)
   - [feature] Show a grid in the background.
   - [feature] Visualization of margin and padding, spacing via mouseover.